bank-vaults/bank-vaults.dev/docs/mutating-webhook/howto-ct-prom.md

 The trick here is that Prometheus is run with the SecurityContext UID of 1000 but the default `consul-template` image is running under the UID of 100.
 This is because of a Dockerfile Volume that is configured which dockerd mounts as 100 (/consul-template/data).

-Subseqently using this `consul-template` means it will never start, so we need to ensure we do not use this declared volume and change the UID using a custom Dockerfile and entrypoint.
+Subsequently using this `consul-template` means it will never start, so we need to ensure we do not use this declared volume and change the UID using a custom Dockerfile and entrypoint.

 ## Configuration

 ### Custom consul-temlpate image; docker-entrypoint.sh

 ```bash
 #!/bin/dumb-init /bin/sh
 set -ex